 Do a hot air balloon flight

 Not many people know this is possible in Bali, but if you’ve always wanted to fly in an hot air balloon, The Chedi Club in Ubud fulfils your wishes as the the only hot air balloon experience in Bali.
 It’s an amazing opportunity to see Ubud’s green forests and rice fields from up high.
 The hot air balloon climbs 50 metres high above the resort’s expansive rice fields and the flight lasts between five to seven minutes.
-The hot air balloon season goes from from June until November with dawn and late afternoon flights for $150 per couple including breakfast or afternoon tea.
-Evening trips are $200 per couple and are followed by dinner.
+The hot air balloon season goes from from June until November with dawn and late afternoon flights.
+Book your hot air balloon experience with the link below!

 Do a purification ritual at Tirta Empul water temple